sameerpvs/DM_Term_Project/README.md

 So are you ready to try out the web app ????

-I know your are :) Please click here to try out the app.
+I know your are :) Please click here( Https://sameerpvs.uta.cloud/predict.html to try out the app.
 Please remember to give in reviews as normal human :P so that you will get good rating prediction.